card-game-v2/.github/profile/DEVELOPMENT.md

 - [x] As a player I can view my profile
 - [x] As a player I can view my collection
 - [x] As a player I can buy a pack and gain 5 cards
+- [ ] As a player I can open a daily pack to gain X cards
+- [ ] As a player I can open a weekly pack to gain X cards